adhamhaddad/Nodejs-Refresh-Token/README.md

 ## Description

+Welcome to my Nodejs-Refresh-Token starter kit for building applications with user authentication and token management features.
+My starter kit includes a set of pre-built code that you can use as a starting point for building your own application.
+It includes user authentication functionality, a database for storing user data, and refresh token management features to improve the security of your application.

+With my starter kit, you can quickly and easily build secure and scalable Node.js applications with minimal setup and configuration.
+You can customize the code to fit your specific use case and security requirements, and add new features and functionalities as needed.

+My starter kit includes the following features and benefits:

+    User authentication: My starter kit includes pre-built code for user authentication, including login, registration, and password reset functionality.

+    Database integration: My starter kit includes a database for storing user data, with support for popular databases such as MySQL, PostgreSQL.

+    Refresh token management: My starter kit includes refresh token management features, with support for rotating refresh tokens to improve the security of your authentication system.

+    Customizable configuration: My starter kit includes a range of customizable configuration options, such as token expiration times, token secret keys, and database settings.
+This allows you to tailor the code to your specific use case and security requirements.

+I hope that my starter kit can help simplify the process of building Node.js applications with authentication and token management features, and provide a solid foundation for your application development.
+Please feel free to use and customize the code, and share your feedback and contributions to the repository.

+## Short Description

 Full Authentication & Authorization using nodejs, bcrypt, jsonwebtoken, and pg that integrates accessToken, and refresh token in an advanced way

 ## Dependencies